ElizavetaPetrovskaia/RemindersClone/README.md

+# ReminderClone
-# ReminderClone [This is a simple iOS application that I developed as my first project using Swift.
-The app is a clone of the Reminders app that comes pre-installed on Apple devices].
+This is a simple iOS application that I developed as my first project using Swift.
+The app is a clone of the Reminders app that comes pre-installed on Apple devices.

 Getting Started